 • Links to IP addresses.
 If the destination is an IP address (something that has only numbers like this: http://67.227.211.203), don’t trust it.
 Legitimate sites always have names in text.

 • Links to foreign domains.
 With all due respect to the legitimate businesses in those countries, destination links to domains that end in “.ru”, “.cn” (Russia and China, respectively), and others should be suspect.
-Certainly if you don’t expect to be taken to a website in a foreign country, this should raise a red flag.
+Certainly, if you don’t expect to be taken to a website in a foreign country, this should raise a red flag.

 There are others, but those are the most common.

-And again, any one of those doesn’t mean the link is a scam, it just means that it fits the characteristics of links that are.
+And again, any one of those doesn’t mean the link is a scam; it just means that it fits the characteristics of links that are.
 It means you should pay a little more attention before clicking through.

 Do this

-Subscribe to Confident Computing!
-Less frustration and more confidence, solutions, answers, and tips in your inbox every week.
+Hover over this link: subscribe to Confident Computing, and then click through!
+My weekly newsletter is all about less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 Podcast audio